In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Interpretable Machine Learning Methods

 \subsubsection{Additive Stumps}

 Additive Stumps models are constructed by thresholding the original features, such as age or criminal history, into binary stumps, followed by running $\ell_1$-penalized logistic regression on the stumps.
 Choosing an appropriate regularization value for $\ell_1$-penalized logistic regression can give us a model that is sparse in the number of original features---despite the fact that the regularization is directly on the stumps, not on the original features.
 For the Kentucky two-year \texttt{general} recidivism problem, the final model contains 28 stumps plus an intercept.
 These stumps are rooted under only 14 original features.
 Visualizations of the contributions for these 14 features are presented in Figure \ref{figure:stumpsfeatures}.
-Table \ref{table:ky_stumps_general}, containing a scoring table that includes all 28 stumps plus an intercept, is provided in the Appendix (Section \ref{App}).
+Table \ref{table:ky_stumps_general} in the Appendix, containing a scoring table that includes all 28 stumps plus an intercept.